 10. Complete the look with patterned flooring

 The 1950s ushered in the age of new techno-fabrics – think vinyl and plastic.
 Durable, versatile, and easy to produce in a range of colours and patterns, these materials helped reinvent kitchen flooring in particular.
 Vinyl flooring is still a viable option for kitchens – pick patterned vinyl tile for that retro twist, then pair up with a graphic wallpaper for the splashback area.
+For more ideas, have a look at these patterned floor tile ideas.

 This retro-inspired kitchen uses Mardi Gras 95 Dots vinyl flooring by Carpetright.